publishpress/PublishPress-Revisions/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 PublishPress Revisions gives you control over updating published content.
-Users can submit revisions.
+Users can duplicate posts and submit changes.
 You can approve or reject them.

 == Description ==

 PublishPress Revisions gives you control over updating published content.
-Users can submit revisions.
+Users can duplicate posts and submit changes.
 You can approve or reject them.
+You can also schedule the duplicate posts to go live on a future date.

 Your users can update posts using the normal WordPress editor, but their changes will not be published automatically.
-Instead, the changes are stored as a revision that can be approved, rejected or scheduled.
+Instead, the changes are stored as in a "Revision Queue".
+The changes can be approved, rejected or scheduled.
 PublishPress Revisions works with the familiar WordPress interface, including Gutenberg and the Classic Editor.

 The Free version of PublishPress Revisions supports the WordPress core.
 The Pro version of PublishPress Revisions supports ACF, Yoast SEO, PODS, WooCommerce, WPML, Elementor, Beaver Builder, and many more plugins and themes.

-## PublishPress Revisions Pro ##

-> <strong>Upgrade to Revisions Pro</strong><br />
-> This plugin is the free version of the Revisions Pro plugin that comes with all the features you need to manage changes for your WordPress content.
-With Revisions Pro you can manage changes to plugin content and page-builders. <a href="https://publishpress.com/revisions"  title="Revisions Pro">Click here to purchase the best premium WordPress content update plugin now!</a>

-## Submit Change Requests for Posts ##
+## Submit Change Requests for Posts ####
 PublishPress Revisions allows your users to submit change requests for published posts.
 Your users can update posts using the normal WordPress editor, but their changes will not be published automatically.
 Instead, the changes are stored as a "pending revision" that can be approved or rejected.

 [Click here to see how to submit revisions](https://publishpress.com/knowledge-base/revisions-start/).

 ## Schedule Future Updates to Posts ##

 PublishPress Revisions allows you to schedule WordPress revisions to be published in the future.
 When you're editing a published post, all you need to do is select a future date and click "Schedule Revision".
 Your changes will be published at the specified time.

 [Click here to see how to schedule revisions](https://publishpress.com/knowledge-base/schedule-revisions-future/).

 ## Manage and Moderate Changes to Content ##

 After you create a revision with PublishPress Revisions, you can find that revision on the Revision Queue screen.
 This screen shows you all the revisions that have been submitted for approval.
-Underneath each revision you can choose from several moderation tools: Edit, Delete, Preview and Compare.
+Underneath each duplicate post you can choose from several moderation tools: Edit, Delete, Preview and Compare.

 [Click here to see how to manage and moderate revisions](https://publishpress.com/knowledge-base/schedule-or-publish-revisions/).